 I hope this message ministered to you and that you will keep my friends in your prayers, and if you feel led to give this couple a love gift to help them during this difficult time or perhaps a gift for some of the orphans Cheri and Wade love, please click the contact box and send us a message.
 We will make sure every gift gets in their hands.

-In closing, We have never requested offerings for the ministry we do daily, but we will be adding a PayPal account to my blog sites—and possibly my ministry page.
 We long to help many folks with needs that are sent to our inbox periodically.
 With this in mind, I would like to leave you with our mission statement for this ministry: Thank you, Tina, for helping us with these words and Lynette for all your hard work on our websites.

 “Everyone has a story, a past.
 And, for some, these stories include a chapter or two that stir up suffering, shame, and brokenness.
 Many times we feel as if we have lost our map and can’t find our way back home.